kuwv/python-microservices/webapp/README.md

 ## Description

 FastAPI is a very fast asynchronous Python web framework that has support of OpenID-Connect and OAuth.
 Currently, this support is mostly limited to the legacy password based OAuth flow.
 This flow is fine when building systems that self-host auth, but becomes problematic when passwords must be shared between a user, thier identity provider and a third party app.
-This section is designed to implement a reference archtecture for implemented three-legged auth using FastAPI with Authlib to protect a resource.
+This section is designed to provide a working example for implementing three-legged auth using FastAPI with Authlib to protect a resource.
 Instead of using the password flow it is designed to utilize the much regarded authorization flow instead.

 ## Features
 - [x] OpenAPI integration